Dynamics are one of the most important parts of music. You can express so much emotion with them.

 It gets abbreviated to ‘decresc‘ but we can also use a hairpin symbol pointing the other way.
 The two lines start apart and gradually get closer together until they meet.

-We can also use the word diminuendo which means exactly the same as decrescendo – ‘gradually get quieter.’
+Another word that means exactly the same as decrescendo is ‘diminuendo‘ which means ‘gradually get quieter.’

 Diminuendo gets abbreviated to dim. but you can use the decrescendo hairpin or either of these words interchangeably.